wumiguo/JedAIToolkit/README.md

  5) Extended Q-Grams Blocking
  6) Suffix Arrays Blocking
  7) Extended Suffix Arrays Blocking
+ 8) LSH MinHash Blocking
+ 9) LSH SuperBit Blocking

-For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p312-papadakis.pdf).
+For more details on the functionality of these methods, see [here](https://github.com/scify/JedAIToolkit/blob/master/documentation/JedAI_3D_ER.pdf).

 ### Block Cleaning
 Its goal is to clean a set of overlapping blocks from unnecessary comparisons, which can be either *redundant* (i.e., repeated comparisons that have already been executed in a previously examined block) or *superfluous* (i.e., comparisons that involve non-matching entities).
 Its methods operate on the coarse level of individual blocks or entities.

 The following methods are currently supported:
  1) Size-based Block Purging
- 2) Comparison-based Block Purging
+ 2) Cardinality-based Block Purging
  3) Block Filtering
+ 4) Block Clustering

 All methods are optional, but complementary with each other and can be used in combination.
 For more details on the functionality of these methods, see [here](http://www.vldb.org/pvldb/vol9/p684-papadakis.pdf).